The Ultimate Guide to Washing Your Ceramic Coated Vehicle at Home

 Step 5: Dry Your Vehicle

 Drying is an essential step to avoid water spots.
-‘The Rag Company’ provides a range of high-quality, super absorbent microfiber drying towels perfect for this purpose.
+'The Rag Company' provides a range of high-quality, super absorbent microfiber drying towels perfect for this purpose.
 Lightly pat dry or drag the towel over the surface.
-Remember, don’t rub vigorously as this can create swirl marks.
+Remember, don't rub vigorously as this can create swirl marks.
+Here's our favorite drying towel.

-Optionally, you can use a water deionizer filter to rinse your vehicle without leaving water spots, and no need to dry it.
+water deionizer filter to rinse your vehicle without leaving water spots, and no need to dry it.
 Be sure to use a new hose and nozzle as contaminants from old hoses can cause water spots.
+There are alternatives available on Amazon that are smaller and less expensive as well.

-Step 6: Final Touch-up
+Step 6: Final Touch-Up

 For the final touch, a ceramic spray like 'CarPro Reload: Spray Sealant' can be a game-changer.
 This product helps maintain the hydrophobic properties of your ceramic coating while adding an extra layer of protection and enhancing gloss.
 Use after your wash every month for best results.
 Just one spray per panel is needed.

 And voila!
-By following this guide, you’ll not only maintain the beauty of your ceramic coated car, but you’ll also extend the longevity of its protection.
+By following this guide, you'll not only maintain the beauty of your ceramic-coated car, but you'll also extend the longevity of its protection.

 Extra Tips for Success

-• Always wash your car in a shaded area or when the car is cool to the touch to prevent rapid evaporation.
+Always wash your car in a shaded area or when the car is cool to the touch to prevent rapid evaporation.

-• Try to wash your car every two weeks to prevent contaminants from damaging the ceramic coating.
+Try to wash your car every two weeks to prevent contaminants from damaging the ceramic coating.

-• Regularly clean your washing tools to prevent accumulated grit from causing scratches.
+Regularly clean your washing tools to prevent accumulated grit from causing scratches.

 Happy washing!